 For information on License Application Fee Refunds click here: IAC 481.30.3(2)

 If your food establishment is licensed and inspected by the DIA's Food and Consumer Safety Bureau, send your application and fee(s) to the address below:

 Food & Consumer Safety Bureau

 321 East 12th Street

 Food Safety Guidance documents for Mobile Food Unit Managers can be found HERE.

-This document outlines the 2013 FDA Food Code requirements regarding food produced in Retail Food Establishments using special processes such as curing, smoking for preservation, acidification, reduced oxygen packaging, sprouting seeds, etc.
+The following document outlines the 2017 FDA Food Code requirements regarding food produced in Retail Food Establishments using special processes such as curing, smoking for preservation, acidification, reduced oxygen packaging, sprouting seeds, etc.